sensu/sensu-docs/content/sensu-go/6.6/observability-pipeline/observe-schedule/hooks.md

 linkTitle: "Hooks Reference"
 reference_title: "Hooks"
 type: "reference"
-description: "Check hooks allow you to automate data collection that operators would typically perform by investigating observability alerts manually.
-Hooks help free up precious operator time.
-Read the reference doc to learn about hooks."
+description: "Read this reference to free up precious operator time with hooks, which allow you to automate data collection that operators would typically perform manually."
 weight: 80
 version: "6.6"
 product: "Sensu Go"